StevenYeu/SDF/README.md

 ## CILogon Setup
-Please follow the [CILogon Instructions](https://www.cilogon.org/oidc) on how to integrate it with this applications
+Please follow the [CILogon Instructions](https://www.cilogon.org/oidc) on how to integrate it with this application

 ## OSC Integration
 This [repo](https://github.com/OpenScienceChain/Catalog-CLU) has the scripts that sends resources from SDF to OSC and block chain.